 - CV or Resume

 - Letters of Recommendation: Two letters of recommendation from Stanford professors are required, but you can include up to three.
 The recommenders should be able to speak to your ability and potential, as relevant to the MS degree in Mechanical Engineering.
 Recommenders must submit the recommendation form and letters using the online system; letter requests are emailed after you submit the recommender information via the online application form.
 We recommend that you contact letter writers for permission before submitting their information online, and send them the letter request at least two weeks before the application deadline (your recommenders may ask for more time).
 Letters of recommendation are due by the application deadline.

 - Academic Interests: The online form asks you to select up to three areas of academic interest; these are based on the MS ME depth and breadth areas defined in the ME Graduate Handbook.

 - Additional Information: The online form requests that you enter information about your Awards and Publications, as well as Financial Support (fellowships or other forms of support).
 You are also asked to write a short diversity statement; see instructions provided in the online form.

-- Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about motivation, independent inquiry, and challenges, and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
+- Supplemental Information: In this section, you will be asked (1) whether you have interest in a Ph.D. and/or research, (2) to write short statements about your motivation, independent inquiry, challenges, and academic preparation and (3) to enter course details in a Preliminary Program Proposal, which can include courses already taken to be used toward the MS degree.
 Once admitted, a new program proposal with your advisor’s signature is required.

 After the Application is Submitted

 You can expect to receive your admission decision 4-6 weeks after the application deadline.

 If you are accepted into the program, you will need to: